-New section 51.04 provides that the owner of a registered trademark may file with the Minister a request for assistance in pursuing remedies under the Trade-marks Act with respect to goods imported or exported in contravention of new section 51.03, and the form and manner in which the request is to be made.
+As provided in new section 44.02 with regard to a copyright owner, new section 51.04 provides that the owner of a registered trade-mark may file with the Minister a request for assistance in pursuing remedies under the Trade-marks Act with respect to goods imported or exported in contravention of new section 51.03.
+This request for assistance shall be made in the form and manner specified by the Minister.
+In addition, the Minister may, as a condition of accepting a request for assistance, require that the trade-mark owner provide a security to guarantee the fulfilment of his or her obligations.

-New sections 51.05 to 51.09 contain measures relating to detained goods and deal with the disclosure of information that may be made between a customs officer and an owner of a registered trademark.
+New sections 51.05 to 51.09 contain measures relating to detained goods and deal with the disclosure of information that may be made between a customs officer and an owner of a registered trade-mark.

-New section 51.05 provides that a customs officer who is detaining goods under section 101 of the Customs Act may, at the officer's discretion and in order to obtain information about whether the importation or exportation of the goods is prohibited (under new section 51.03), provide the owner of a relevant registered trademark with a sample of the goods and with information about the goods.
+New section 51.05 provides that a customs officer who is detaining goods under section 101 of the Customs Act may, at the officer's discretion and in order to obtain information about whether the importation or exportation of the goods is prohibited (under new section 51.03), provide the owner of a relevant registered trade-mark with a sample of the goods and with information about the goods.
 The customs officer may provide that information only if he or she reasonably believes that it does not directly or indirectly identify any person.

-New subsection 51.06(1) provides that a customs officer who is detaining goods under section 101 of the Customs Act and who has reasonable grounds to suspect that the importation or exportation of the goods is prohibited (under new section 51.03) may, at the officer's discretion, provide the owner of the trademark with a sample of the goods and with information about the goods that could assist the trademark owner in pursuing a remedy under the Trade-marks Act.
-The customs officer may provide the sample or information in question only if the trademark owner provides a request for assistance with respect to the relevant registered trademark that has been accepted by the Minister.
+New subsection 51.06(1) provides that a customs officer who is detaining goods under section 101 of the Customs Act and who has reasonable grounds to suspect that the importation or exportation of the goods is prohibited (under new section 51.03) may, at the officer's discretion, provide the owner of the trade-mark with a sample of the goods and with information about the goods that could assist the trade-mark owner in pursuing a remedy under the Trade-marks Act.
+The customs officer may provide the sample or information in question only if the trade-mark owner provides a request for assistance with respect to the relevant registered trade-mark that has been accepted by the Minister.

-New subsection 51.06(2) establishes criteria for detention and, subject to subsection 51.06(3), provides that the customs officer shall not detain, for the purpose of enforcing section 51.03, the goods for more than 10 working days - or, if the goods are perishable, for more than five days - after the day on which the customs officer first sends or makes available to the owner of the relevant registered trademark a sample or information under subsection 51.06(1).
-At the request of the trademark owner made while the goods are detained for the purpose of enforcing section 51.03, the customs officer may, having regard to the circumstances, detain non-perishable goods for one additional period of not more than 10 working days.
+New subsection 51.06(2) establishes criteria for detention and, subject to subsection 51.06(3), provides that the customs officer shall not detain, for the purpose of enforcing section 51.03, the goods for more than 10 working days - or, if the goods are perishable, for more than five days - after the day on which the customs officer first sends or makes available to the owner of the relevant registered trade-mark a sample or information under subsection 51.06(1).
+At the request of the trade-mark owner made while the goods are detained for the purpose of enforcing section 51.03, the customs officer may, having regard to the circumstances, detain non-perishable goods for one additional period of not more than 10 working days.

-New subsection 51.06(3) provides that if, before the goods are no longer detained for the purpose of enforcing section 51.03, the owner of the relevant registered trademark has provided the Minister with a copy of a document filed with a court commencing proceedings to obtain a remedy under the Trade-marks Act with respect to the detained goods, the customs officer shall continue to detain them until the Minister is informed in writing that
+New subsection 51.06(3) provides that if, before the goods are no longer detained for the purpose of enforcing section 51.03, the owner of the relevant registered trade-mark has provided the Minister with a copy of a document filed with a court commencing proceedings to obtain a remedy under the Trade-marks Act with respect to the detained goods, the customs officer shall continue to detain them until the Minister is informed in writing that